jcaillon/valet/tests.d/1100-self-config/results.approved.md

 # Empty variables will be replaced by the default values during the execution.
 # You should not define all the variables, only the ones you want to change.

+# Do not add custom code to this script, use the custom startup script instead.

 # If you break this file, valet will fail to start.
 # You can delete it and run the 'valet self config' command to recreate it.